TykTechnologies/tyk-demo/deployments/cicd-jenkins/README.md

 When a commit is made to the git repo, Gitea makes a webhook call to Jenkins that triggers the build process.

+For this to work, the Gitea makes a request to Jenkins using this URL http://jenkins:8080/git/notifyCommit?url=http://gitea:13000/gitea-user/tyk-data, which contains the repository URL as a parameter.
+When Jenkins receives this type of request it will trigger jobs to build if they match two conditions:

+1. The job *repository URL* matches the `url` value passed by the webhook
-For this to work, the Gitea makes a request to Jenkins using this URL http://jenkins:8080/git/notifyCommit?url=http://gitea:13000/gitea-user/tyk-data.
-This passes the URL of the repository to Jenkins, which then looks for jobs that have been configured to use this same URL.
-The Jenkins job needs to be configured to use the *Poll SCM* build trigger, otherwise it webhook call will be ignored.
-For this type of triggered build, the Poll SCM configuration should be left emtpy, as we don't want Jenkins to actually poll the git repo on a schedule, but only when it has been triggered to do so by the webhook.
+2. The job *build trigger* is configured to use *Poll SCM*

+Note that althgouh the Poll SCM option is enabled, the configuration should be left emtpy, as we don't want Jenkins to actually poll the git repo on a schedule.
+This would be inefficient, and defeats the point of dynamic webhook approach.
+However, Jenkins still needs to poll for change, but only when triggered to do so by the webhook, so the empty configuration will allow it to do that, but without making repetitive and unnecessary poll requests.